 - Relisted auction, same photo, same seller: no sale 03/22/2017 at $29.49 minimum by islamicsociety2014

-This is kind of a weird design that looks like a Spanish conquistador?
+This design looks like a Spanish conquistador?
 Many of the rings are unique and were portraits of specific people, not just designs of some ruler or religious figure that was copied time and again.
 It is unclear whether these are self portraits done out of vanity and pride of the wearer, or if they might have been given as gifts to them, or if they just commemorated other people in the ring owner’s life.

 It is pretty obvious from the sheer numbers of portraits why it might have been important for Mohammad to declare that the image of man shouldn’t be represented in art- and why this might be considered false idolatry.
 There is certainly a form of democracy and equality in society, as well as personal freedom of expression in these portraits absent in later times.